SaifAsad/urlbay/README.md

 # URLbay-website
-An ASP.NET MVC website that provides a portal for users to share their favorite links.
+An ASP.NET MVC website that provides a platform for users to share their favorite links.